yzsvdu/ClimbingIOSApp/README.md

 ## OVERVIEW
 ### API (BACKEND)
     - Receives images and processes it
+    # Start api server at port 8000
+    by "cd API" then "python3 manage.py runsever"
 ### IOSVIEW (FRONTEND)
     - App user interface to intereact with API